OkoroaforKelechiDivine/OkoroaforKelechiDivine/README.md

 ## 🕒 **Coding Insights**
 - **Total Time Coding on GitHub:** 1200+ hours
-- **Most Active Day:** Wednesdays (commits peak)
+- **Most Active Day:** Wednesdays (Github Wrapped for 2024 peak)
 - **Longest Coding Streak:** 30+ consecutive days
 - **Average Daily Coding Time:** 4 hours
-- **Total Deployments:** 50+ projects deployed to production
+- **Total Deployments:** 10+ projects deployed to production
-- **Articles Published:** 15+ technical articles on software engineering
+- **Articles Published:** 20+ technical articles on software engineering
-- **Favorite Repository:** [Nzinga Caption Generator](https://github.com/OkoroaforKelechiDivine/Nzinga-Caption-Generator) – *A cutting-edge app that uses AI to generate captions for images.*
+- **Favorite Repository:** [Nzinga Caption Generator](https://github.com/OkoroaforKelechiDivine/nzinger) – *A cutting-edge app that uses AI to generate image captions.*
 - **Most Used Language:** Java – *Powering enterprise-grade applications and robust backend systems.*

 ---

 ## 💬 **Client Reviews**
 > "Okoroafor delivered beyond our expectations.
-The app's performance and design are outstanding!" – **John D., CEO of TechSpark**
+The app's performance and design are outstanding!" – **Sawyeer., CEO of Figorate**

 > "A dedicated and talented engineer.
 Working with Okoroafor was a seamless and productive experience." – **Sarah K., Founder of InnovateHub**

 > "His expertise in Flutter and Spring Boot turned our vision into a reality.
-Highly recommended!" – **Michael T., Product Manager at Appify**
+Highly recommended!" – ** **Dare, software engineer**

+> "Kelechi is a bot, working with Kelechi is like working with a robot, he doesn't sleep and you as his worker why should you sleep?" - **Tony, CEO of Techstarter**

 ---